Tegarsw17/rest-api-simple-task/readme.md

 ## Authentication

-To access protected routes (e.g., creating tasks), you must include a valid token in the `token` header.
+To access protected routes (e.g., creating tasks), you must include a valid token in the `authorization` header.

 ## Database

 This API uses PostgreSQL as the database.
-You can find the database schema in the `db` file.

 for creating table in the **begining** use this: